willtheorangeguy/Running-Calculator/docs/USAGE.md

 # Running Calculator Usage

-To install Running Calculator, you can either use an executable package (Windows), or run the scripts through Python (Windows, macOS, Linux).
+To install Running Calculator, you can use an executable package (Windows), run the scripts through Python (Windows, macOS, Linux), install from the [Python Package Index](https://pypi.org/), or run a [Docker](https://www.docker.com/) container from [GitHub Packages](https://github.com/willtheorangeguy/Running-Calculator/pkgs/container/running-calculator).

 ## Executable Package